argoproj/argo-cd/docs/operator-manual/high_availability.md

 ### Application Sync Timeout & Jitter

-Argo CD uses a default timeout of 5 minutes for application syncs.
-It will trigger a refresh for each application periodically.
+Argo CD has a timeout for application syncs.
+It will trigger a refresh for each application periodically when the timeout expires.
-With a large number of applications, this will cause a spike in the refresh queue and can cause a spike to the repo-server components.
+With a large number of applications, this will cause a spike in the refresh queue and can cause a spike to the repo-server component.
 To avoid this, you can set a jitter to the sync timeout which will spread out the refreshes and give time to the repo-server to catch up.

-The jitter is a fraction of the sync timeout, so if the sync timeout is 5 minutes and the jitter is 0.2, then the actual timeout will be between 5 and 6 minutes.
+The jitter is the maximum duration that can be added to the sync timeout, so if the sync timeout is 5 minutes and the jitter is 1 minute, then the actual timeout will be between 5 and 6 minutes.

 To configure the jitter you can set the following environment variables: